Quantum critical regime in a quadratically-driven nonlinear photonic lattice

-The analogy to a quantum spin model naturally leads to expect that, in the limit of low losses, this model should display a quantum critical point (QCP) \cite{Sachdev2011} separating a symmetric and a broken symmetry phase, in the vicinity of which the system is characterized by extensive long-range entanglement.
+The analogy to a quantum spin model leads to expect that, in the limit of low losses, this model should display a quantum critical point (QCP) \cite{Sachdev2011} separating a symmetric and a broken symmetry phase, in the vicinity of which the system is characterized by extensive long-range entanglement.
 The classical fluctuations induced by small losses, may then induce a \textit{quantum critical regime} (QCR), i.e. a region in the phase diagram where classical fluctuations populate highly quantum correlated excitations and the spectral and dynamical properties of the system are characterized by a universal behavior which is today the object of intense investigations \cite{Kopp2005,Coleman2005,Sachdev2008,Gegenwart08,Sachdev2011a,Sachdev09}.

 QCPs have been observed in magnetic insulators \cite{Bitko96,Ruegg08,Coldea10}, heavy-fermions metals \cite{Gegenwart08}, high-temperature superconductors \cite{Marel2003} and ultracold atoms \cite{Greiner02,Baumann10,Haller10,Zhang12}.
 Evidence of a QCR has recently been found in the magnetic phase diagram of cobalt niobate \cite{Kinross14}.
-The possibility to quantum simulate the physics of the QCR on a driven-dissipative photonic platform would represent a unique opportunity to study this phenomenon in a controlled setting where all relevant correlations can be experimentally accessed \cite{Fitzpatrick17,Eichler14,Wang16}.
+The possibility to simulate the physics of the QCR on a driven-dissipative photonic platform would represent a unique opportunity to study this phenomenon in a controlled setting where all relevant correlations can be experimentally accessed \cite{Fitzpatrick17,Eichler14,Wang16}.

 In this work, we will present a beyond mean-field investigation of a lattice of coupled optical resonators subject to a two-photon driving field and to one- and two-photon losses.
 We show that this system is characterized by a phase diagram which bears full analogy with that of the quantum transverse Ising model at finite temperature.
 For both 1D chains and 2D lattice, in the limit of small loss rates, we observe the emergence of a QCP belonging to the same universality class of the quantum transverse Ising model.
-At larger loss rates, a departure from the universal scaling characterizing the QCP suggests the occurrence of a QCR, with the classical fluctuations induced by losses playing an analogous role to thermal fluctuations in a system at finite temperature.
+At larger loss rates, a departure from the universal scaling characterizing the QCP suggests the occurrence of a QCR.